- Find the library

-DigiExam allows you to create rubrics and grade with rubrics for formative assessments.
+Digiexam allows you to create rubrics and grade with rubrics for formative assessments.

 Find the library

-Rubric ground rule: The rubrics in DigiExam require a title and at least one complete ability before they can be saved and used.
+Rubric ground rule: The rubrics in Digiexam require a title and at least one complete ability before they can be saved and used.

-1. Create a new rubric
+1.1 How to create a new rubric

-2.Enter a title for your rubric.
+1.2 Enter a title for your rubric

-2. Edit the grading scale on your rubric.
+1.3 Edit the grading scale on your rubric.

-3. Set the abilities
+1.4 Set the abilities

-You will then need to fill in descriptions of what that skill will look like at each grade/level (see figure 1.6).
+You will then need to fill in descriptions of what that skill will look like at each grade/level (figure 1.6).
 This will provide details as to what a student needs to know and be able to do in order to achieve a certain grade/level.

-4. Save the rubric
+1.5 Save the rubric